mrporcles/docker-podcats/README.md

 Volume */music* should be mapped to the location of local media files.

-RSS feed and we interface are exposed via TCP port 5000
+RSS feed and web interface are exposed via TCP port 5000

-Use the *PODCATS_TITLE* environment variable to add a cuustom title for the RSS feed.
+Use the *PODCATS_TITLE* environment variable to add a custom title for the RSS feed.
 It will default to the name of the music directory.